Research and development: Risks

 Business R&D is risky for at least two reasons.
 The first source of risks comes from R&D nature, where R&D project could fail without residual values.
 The second source of risks comes from takeover risks, which means R&D is appealing to bidders because they could gain technologies from acquisition targets.
 Therefore, firms may gain R&D profit that co-moves with takeover waves, causing risks to the company which engages in R&D activity.

 Global

 Global R&D management is the discipline of designing and leading R&D processes globally, across cultural and lingual settings, and the transfer of knowledge across international corporate networks.

 Government expenditures

 United States

-President Barack Obama requested $147.696 billion for research and development in FY2012, 21% of which was destined to fund basic research.
+Former President Barack Obama requested $147.696 billion for research and development in FY2012, 21% of which was destined to fund basic research.
 According to National Science Foundation in U.S., in 2015, R&D expenditures performed by federal government and local governments are 54 and 0.6 billions of dollars.
 The federal research and development budget for fiscal year 2020 was $156 billion, 41.4% of which was for the Department of Defense (DOD).
 DOD's total research, development, test, and evaluation budget was roughly $108.5 billion.

+Israel

+Israel is the world leader in spending on R&D as a percentage of GDP as of 2022, spending 6.02%.
+According to CSIS, During the 1970s and 1980s Israel initially built up Israel's research infrastructure through various programs, often in the defence industry.
+In 1984, a law for Encouragement of Research and Development in Industry encouraged the commercial sector to invest in R&D in Israel as well as empowered the Office of Chief Scientist In the 1980s to 1992, the Chief scientist of Israel significantly expanded R&D subsidies in the Israeli industrial sector.
+Israel invested in the creation of clusters of startups in the high-tech sector as well as venture capital investments.
+In 1993, Israel initiated the Yozma program, which led to the doubling of value of Israel's 10 new venture capital funds in 3 years.
+In the late 1990s, Israel was second only to the US in private equity as a share of the general economy.
+The high tech sector in Israel, known as Silicon Wadi, which earned Israel the nickname - Start-up Nation, was ranked the 4th leading startup ecosystem in the world by Startup genome with a value of $253billion in 2023.